Poomon001/clubsify/README.md

 Clubsify

 Clubsify revolutionizes campus life by providing students with an intuitive and comprehensive platform that keeps them informed about all the latest events and activities happening on their university campus.
-With our user-friendly interface and personalized features, students can now stay connected, discover exciting opportunities, and never miss out on the vibrant campus life that their university has to offer.
+With our user-friendly interface and personalized features, students can now stay connected, discover exciting opportunities, and never miss out on the vibrant campus life their university offers.
+Winner Award of UVEC Hackathon in Summer 2023.

 Technologies utilized:
 JavaScript,